danalytis/ai-coding-assistant/README.md

 pip install -r requirements.txt
 ```

-Add your Google Gemini API key to a .env file in the project root:
+REQUIRED: Add your Google Gemini API key to a .env file in the project root:

 ```
 GEMINI_API_KEY=your-google-api-key-here